awsdocs/amazon-dynamodb-developer-guide/doc_source/EncryptionAtRest.md

 For more information, see [Encryption at Rest: How It Works](encryption.howitworks.md) and [Encryption at Rest Usage Notes](encryption.usagenotes.md)\.

-To learn how to create an encrypted table or switch the encryption keys on an existing table using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), or the Amazon DynamoDB API, see [Managing Encrypted Tables](encryption.tutorial.md)\.
+You can create an encrypted table or switch the encryption keys on an existing table using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), or the Amazon DynamoDB API\.
+To learn how, see [Managing Encrypted Tables](encryption.tutorial.md)\.

 **Note**
-Encryption at rest is generally available in all commercial AWS Regions and AWS GovCloud \(US\), but not currently supported in the following AWS Regions:
+Encryption at rest is generally available in all commercial AWS Regions and AWS GovCloud \(US\), but is not currently supported in the following AWS Regions:
 China \(Beijing\)
 China \(Ningxia\)

  Encryption at rest using the AWS owned CMK is offered at no additional cost\.
-However, AWS KMS charges apply for AWS managed CMK\.
+However, AWS KMS charges apply for an AWS managed CMK\.
 For more information about pricing, see [Amazon DynamoDB Pricing](https://aws.amazon.com/dynamodb/pricing)\.